W4RH4WK/FASS/docs/manual.md

 This should result in a new folder named `cs101` containing a `course.json`.
 Open this `course.json` file and observe that the tokens from the mapping have been added.
-You may want to modify the metadata right away.

 ### Adding an Exercise

 Each exercise corresponds to a folder inside the corresponding *course folder*.
-Just pick a meaningful identifier for your exercises (e.g. `ex01`, `ex02`).
+Pick a meaningful identifier for your exercise (e.g. `ex01`, `ex02`) and issue the following command in your *data folder*.

+    fass exercise cs101 ex01

+This adds an exercise with the identifier `ex01` to the course `cs101`.
-Create a new folder `ex01` within your *course folder*.
+A new folder `ex01` is created within your *course folder* which hosts an `exercise.json` file.
 Upon submission, an executable named `build` within this *exercise folder* will be run.

 For testing purposes, copy the following script to *exercise folder* (`$HOME/data/cs101/ex01/build`)